How to install the Endomondo Apple Watch app

 We support synchronization of calories and workout distance (for cycling, walking and running) from Endomondo to Apple Health (one-way synchronization).
 Please see this guide on how to set up the connection.
 Please note that we do not support synchronization of workouts to the Apple Health App.
 We do not support synchronization with the Apple Activity App.

 We are aware of the multiple different issues (not connecting, disconnecting, not reading HR data from the built-in HRM, not able to pair with the built-in HRM, calories not counted, not responsive etc.) that some Apple Watch users are facing with the Endomondo Apple Watch app after upgrading to iOS 11 and Apple Watch OS4.
-We are currently gathering all the feedback and all the bug reports and we hope to offer a new and updated version of the Endomondo Apple Watch app at some point in 2018.
+We are currently working on an updated version of the Endomondo Apple Watch app (with standalone support).
+We hope to release the new version in the spring of 2018.